mattboyer/git-guilt/docs/README.rst

 To-Dos
 ------

 ``git-guilt`` has only been tested on Linux so far.
-I expect some work to be needed to port terminal handling code to MacOS X. Support for Microsoft Windows would likely require more work.
+I expect some work to be needed to port terminal handling code to macOS.
+Support for Microsoft Windows would likely require more work.